Equipment Editor

 New hires got hit the hardest.
 Power users had built muscle memory around the quirks, but onboarding someone new was painful.
 There was no intuitive path through the quoting process.

 Everyone thought in Excel.
 Users lived in spreadsheets.
 They exported quotes to Excel.
 They organized data in rows and columns.
-Any design that fought that mental model was going to lose.
+Any design that fought that approach was going to lose.

 Paper Sketches to Prototype